jaydenlin/navigation-helper/README.md

 # [Navigation Helper](https://github.com/jaydenlin/navigation-helper)
-> Trace codes easily with recorded tracks of related files in [Visual Studio Code](https://code.visualstudio.com/)!
+> Trace codes easily with recording lines in files of each track in [Visual Studio Code](https://code.visualstudio.com/)!

 ```
 ext install navigation-helper
 ```

-## Concept
+## Background

-Developers offen trace codes back and forth in the editor, but without an effient way to `record the tracks of opened/related files`.
+Developers offen trace codes back and forth with many files opened in the editor.
+But `it's hard to remember all those files belongs to which track you're tracing`.
+Especially, those files are in the same project folder.

-For exmaple, for tracing `Bug 111`, you may open several files like `File 1`, `File 3` ... etc and look aroud.
+For exmaple, for tracing `Bug 111`, you may open several files like `File 1`, `File 3` ... etc and do the study.
-But you fail to find the root cause.
-Then, suddenly you get a ticket about `Bug 112` with high priority.
+Then, suddenly you get a ticket about `Bug 112` with high priority, then you open `File 3`,`File 2` amd `File 22` to trace the root cause.
 Also, you might have `Feature 11` and `Feature 12` in the sprint backlog...

+The following image illustrates the related files of each track (`Bug 111`,`Bug 112`,`Feature 11` and `Feature 12`)
-It's tedious to record the related files manully.
-Like the following image shows.
+* It's tedious to record the related files manully on paper.
+* It's time-consuming to navigate to those files, if you write down it on paper.

 <img src="http://i.imgur.com/f8HceeJr.png" width="500"/>

+## Concept

 This extension helps you organize the file list into `track-based` in the editor.
 We called `Bug 111` as a `Track`, and called `File 1`, `File 3` ... etc as a `History`.